Table of Contents

 With the support of the hands, raise the buttocks off the ground.
 Straighten up the trunk to stand on the knees.
-Head, trunk, and legs up to knee should be on a straight line.
+The Head, trunk, and legs ( up to the knee) should be in a straight line.

 Release the support of the hands slowly.
 Place the palms of the hands in Anjali Mudra.
 Fix the eyes on any object in front of you or close the eyes.

 Keep the position as long as it is comfortable.

 Release the position.
 Repeat steps 1 to Step 3 with legs crossed the other way.
 Keep this position for an equal duration of time.

 Initially, it is possible to keep the final position for ten to fifteen seconds only.
 In the course of practice, it may be extended for a period of up to one or two minutes.